series arc 5: the growing up years

 BOOK 25: HAROLD'S AI ANXIETY

-Theme: Artificial Intelligence & Human Value
+Theme: technology & Human Value

 BOOK 26: HAROLD'S FRIENDSHIP FRICTION